Skip to Content

 Ostriches are easy to recognize thanks to their necks and sheer height.
 Photograph © Laurent de Walick

-Ostrich is larger and heavier than the emu.
-In fact, the ostrich is the largest living bird, up to 9 feet tall and 330 pounds heavy, while the emu is the second largest bird species in existence – 5 to 6 feet tall.
+The ostrich is a large flightless bird and heavier than the emu.
+In fact, the ostrich is the largest living bird, up to 9 feet tall and 330 pounds heavy, while the emu is the second largest bird species in existence—5 to 6 feet tall.

 Wing Differences

 Although they can’t fly, ostriches have long, visible wings they use for temperature regulation, courtship displays, and shielding their chicks.
-There is a slight reduction in bone structure when compared with flying birds, but still – ostrich wings are well-developed and have a function.
+There is a slight reduction in bone structure when compared with flying birds, but still – the large wings of ostriches are well-developed and have a function.

 On the other hand (or should we say “wing”?), emus have wings that are stunted and almost invisible unless uncovered.
 Also, they don’t have any known function.